 What are some fun facts about you that might surprise people?

 My all-time favorite television show is Golden Girls – those smart, sassy ladies crack me up.
 I missed having perfect attendance in school by one day, the day I was absent to become naturalized as a U.S. citizen.
 I was a state champion triple jumper in high school, and as a city-dweller pounding a lot of pavement with my frisky pup Barley, I find my hop-skip-jump skills quite useful on a daily basis.
 I am passionate about ketchup, the way a 5-year old who is passionate about ketchup would be passionate about ketchup.

 If you could distill your life into a Six-Word Memoir®, what would it be?

 My voice matters; so does yours.

-To learn more about the entire Weissberg Foundation team, check out our About page!
+To learn more about the entire Weissberg Foundation team, check out our staff page!